Richard Branson: How to find a mentor

 "There are start-up events happening in virtually every city around the globe.
 Check out Eventbrite or MeetUp and search for “start-up” or “entrepreneurship,” and an endless list of events will appear that you might attend.

 This is a great way to learn about your industry or entrepreneurship from the experts, and you can network with the people you meet.
-Don’t hesitate to ask for advice from speakers who seem inspiring and knowledgeable - you might find yourself a mentor.
+Don’t hesitate to ask for advice from speakers who seem inspiring and knowledgeable - you might enter into a mentoring relationship.

-It can be difficult to motivate yourself to get out there and start meeting people, especially when you don’t know a lot about the industry yet, but keep forging ahead.
+It can be difficult to motivate yourself to get out there and start meeting people, especially when you don’t know a lot about the industry yet, but keep forging ahead and be open to constructive criticism.
 This is all part of the job and the adventure."